Gabriel

 After resigning his editor's job Fraire began working full-time as a graphic designer but continued to write and wrote two plays, with his brother John: "Who Will Dance With Pancho Villa" and "Cesar Died Today" both successfully produced in New York City.
 They also wrote the story and screenplay, "Stories of the Seasons" as part of the Kalamazoo Valley Museum Mexican American History Project.
 This was a planetarium presentation.

-And a play, "Back Porch," Aging issues of the neighborhood grocer revealed on the back porch of his apartment above the store.
+"Back Porch", is a play which deals with the aging issues of the neighborhood Mexican-American grocer all revealed on the back porch of his apartment above the store.